How One Writer Is Battling Tech-Induced Attention Disorder

 Electronics have advanced us greatly but there's no free lunch.

-So now we see the rise of things like
+So now we see the rise of things like the "Pomodoro Technique" --- a means of doing as the subject of the article did, namely, concentrate on just a single task for a period of time.

 Re: (Score:2)